Guy Billout: Early life and education

 Born July 7, 1941 in Decize, Billout grew up in Nevers, a small town in the center of France where he received a conventional education.
 His father, René George was a journalist and his mother, Christiane, a bookseller.
 No one in his family had an artistic background.
 In the 1950s, he studied advertising at the Ecole des Arts Appliqués of Beaune, in the Burgundy region.
 In 1962, Billout moved to Paris and worked for the advertising agency Publicis as a designer until 1966.
 From 1966 until 1968 he worked at the advertising agency, Thibaud-Lintas.
 In 1969 the artist moved to New York City and begin a career as a full time illustrator.

 Artistic influences

-Billout' influences include Belgian comics artist Hergé (1907–1983) for the detail of the works in The Adventures of Tintin, French poster artist Raymond Savignac (1907–2002), French-Hungarian cartoonist André François (1915–2005), and British illustrator Ronald Searle (1920–2011).
+Billout's influences include Belgian comics artist Hergé (1907–1983) for the detail of the works in The Adventures of Tintin, French poster artist Raymond Savignac (1907–2002), French-Hungarian cartoonist André François (1915–2005), and British illustrator Ronald Searle (1920–2011).